greenbone/docs/src/common/container/troubleshooting.md

 ### Port List, Scan Configurations, Report Formats are Up-to-Date but Not Visible on the Web Interface

-If port lists, scan configurations or report formats are missing on the web interface, you may run
+If port lists, scan configurations, or report formats are missing on the web interface, you may run:

 ```{code-block} shell
 ---